dmlc/parameter_server/docker/README.md

 The reason might be your workers and servers scheduled on different machines can not talk to each other.
 You should check whether you have enabled traffic within your security group.

-**4. Why parameter server get stuch when compiling in container after running build.sh?**
+**4. Why parameter server get stuck when compiling in container after running build.sh?**

-You may request too poor machines to build the container such as t2.micro.
+You may request too poor machines such as t2.micro to build the container.

 **5. Why I wait for so long but cannot get all instances from amazon?**